 The Board has established a Remuneration and Nomination Committee.
-The Remuneration and Nomination Committee, as at 30 June 2020, is composed of four Non-Executive Directors, half of whom are independent.
+The Remuneration and Nomination Committee, as of 30 June 2022, is comprised of three Non-Executive Directors, two of whom are independent.
+During the reporting period and prior to the retirement of Mr de Nys, the Committee comprised four members, half of whom were independent.
 The Board acknowledges that the Remuneration and Nomination Committee is currently chaired by a non-independent director.

 The Company is confident that the Chairman of the Remuneration and Nomination Committee has the experience and relevant qualifications to discharge his role and is not biased toward the substantial shareholder with whom he is associated.